 Healthy weeknight dinner: Top off your healthy dinner with a healthier cheesecake.
 Vegetarian lentil soup, turkey chili, or air fryer salmon are all quick and easy meals for the week that could use a dessert to follow!

 I also enjoy a slice on occasion for a snack (or let’s be honest, breakfast) with a hot cup of coffee or tea.
-In the summertime, I’ll have a slice with refreshing lemon water recipe or a kombucha smoothie.
+In the summertime, I’ll have a slice with refreshing lemon water recipe.

 How Long Will Cheesecake Keep?